-Joint statement on UK Geoenergy Observatories open data30/07/2019 By BGS Press
+Joint statement on UK Geoenergy Observatories open data

 The UK Geoenergy Observatories will be world-leading research facilities, opening up our understanding of the world beneath our feet as never before.
 Based in Cardiff, Cheshire and Glasgow, they will be scientific test beds in three locations that have very different geological characteristics.
 Together they will create a ‘macroscope of the Earth’.
 Experiments carried out by earth scientists at the observatories could help address some of the world’s biggest energy challenges and understand the potential risks of geoenergy — and how to avoid them.

-Recognising their national and international significance, the Natural Environment Research Council (NERC) asked the British Geological Survey (BGS) to create and run these observatories, using £31 million from the Government’s 2014 plan to grow UK science and innovation.
+Recognising their national and international significance, the Natural Environment Research Council (NERC) asked BGS to create and run these observatories, using £31 million from the Government’s 2014 plan to grow UK science and innovation.

 The openness and engagement with the public is on a different scale to what has gone before, setting a precedent for the future.
 NERC and the BGS consulted widely with people in the local area as plans for the observatories were developed.
 Sense about Science has been working with NERC and BGS to take that open approach even further, to ensure the public is genuinely involved in communication and understanding of this initiative, in the public interest.